 Why Buffalo?
 Houses are relatively inexpensive, the job market is improving and the city lacks the traffic, high rents and commuting issues that plague other big American metros.
 The presence of nearly a dozen colleges and universities adds culture and vitality to Buffalo.
 A cornucopia of new breweries, bars and restaurants have made Buffalo an affordable destination for Epicureans.
 Buffalo is transforming into a cutting-edge place to live and launch a career — something that could not have been said even a decade ago.
 OK, yes – we’re a little biased.
-Uncle Bob’s calls Buffalo home!
+Life Storage calls Buffalo home!

 16. Charleston, South Carolina

 Popular industries: Health care careers are big in Charleston, home to the Medical University of South Carolina, Trident Health System and Roper St. Francis Hospital.
 Boeing South Carolina and Robert Bosch are major industrial employers and the tourism industry provides job for thousands.